hazelcast/hazelcast-jet/site/docs/tutorials/cdc.md

 description: How to monitor Change Data Capture data from a MySQL database in Jet.
 ---

+> NOTE: This feature is currently in incubating state, i.e. API,
+> configuration etc. most likely will change in future revisions.

 **Change data capture** refers to the process of **observing changes made to a database** and extracting them in a form usable by other systems, for the purposes of replication, analysis and many many more.